 I personally see Facebook as a sometimes more and sometimes less useful supplement to the main site.
 Not as a place for me to hang around.
 It is something between a better guestbook and a platform for announcements, discussions and fun posts that are too small for an EAS article and too big for the index page of EAS.
 And while it means additional work it sometimes really pays to have the support and the feedback from the great people that are on Facebook.

 I personally visit Facebook only to check my EAS fan page.
-And lately I take care to log out after each visit, because I neither want Facebook to know where else I am going, nor do I have a desire to see "Like it" buttons and other plug-ins everywhere that urge me to vote for or comment on something and to make that visible for everyone in the world.
+And lately I take care to log out after each visit, because I neither want Facebook to know where else I am going, nor do I have a desire to see "Like it" buttons and other plug-ins everywhere that urge me to vote for or comment on something and to make that visible for everyone in the world, increasingly with annoying pop-up windows.
 And since I respect the privacy of my visitors just as well, I promise that I will never install any Facebook (or Google+ or Twitter) plug-ins at EAS.

 APIs and the demise of RSS Posting content across multiple platforms is a big topic in the Web 2.0.
 So far RSS (Rich Site Summary or Really Simple Syndication) has been very helpful in sharing the content of a website or blog, but also of Facebook, Twitter, YouTube or other social media.
 Importing an RSS feed to a reader is very easy, and although it is not possible to parse it without additional tools such as a server-side PHP script or the online service Feedburner, it is also the method of choice of bringing news from around the Web 2.0 to websites such as EAS.
 The Trek Feeds page at EAS is composed of RSS feeds from several other websites.